matplotlib/matplotlib/doc/devel/gitwash/development_workflow.rst

 In git, rebasing is a mild form of re-writing history: it effectively forwards all your commits to the updated upstream commit.
 For a much more detailed explanation (with pictures!) see `this nice write up
-<http://git-scm.com/book/en/Git-Branching-Rebasing>`.
-The numpy team has also
+<https://git-scm.com/book/en/Git-Branching-Rebasing>`.
+The NumPy team has also
 `documented how to do this
 <http://docs.scipy.org/doc/numpy/dev/gitwash/development_workflow.html#rebasing-on-master>`
 In general, re-writing history, particularly published history, is considered